Alcibiades: Death

 With one exception, Alcibiades's role in the war ended with his command.
 Prior to the Battle of Aegospotami, in the last attested fact of his career, Alcibiades recognized that the Athenians were anchored in a tactically disadvantageous spot and advised them to move to Sestus where they could benefit from a harbor and a city.
 Diodorus, however, does not mention this advice, arguing instead that Alcibiades offered the generals Thracian aid in exchange for a share in the command.
 In any case, the generals of the Athenians, "considering that in case of defeat the blame would attach to them and that in case of success all men would attribute it to Alcibiades", asked him to leave and not come near the camp ever again.
 Days later the fleet would be annihilated by Lysander.

 After the Battle of Aegospotami, Alcibiades crossed the Hellespont and took refuge in Hellespontine Phrygia, with the object of securing the aid of the Achaemenid King Artaxerxes against Sparta.
 Alcibiades was one of several Greek aristocrats who took refuge in the Achaemenid Empire following reversals at home, other famous ones being Themistocles, Hippias, Demaratos and Gongylos.
-In general, those were generously welcomed by the Achaemenid kings, and received land grants to support them, and ruled in various cities of Asia Minor.
+For the most part, they were generously welcomed by the Achaemenid kings, and received land grants to support them, and ruled in various cities of Asia Minor.

-Much about Alcibiades's death is now uncertain, as there are conflicting accounts.
+Much about the circumstances of Alcibiades's death is uncertain, as there are conflicting accounts.
 According to the oldest of these, the Spartans and specifically Lysander were responsible.
-Though many of his details cannot be independently corroborated, Plutarch's version is this: Lysander sent an envoy to Pharnabazus who then dispatched his brother to Phrygia where Alcibiades was living with his mistress, Timandra.
+Though many of his details cannot be independently corroborated, Plutarch's version is that Lysander sent an envoy to Pharnabazus who then dispatched his brother to Phrygia where Alcibiades was living with his mistress, Timandra.

 In 404 BC, as he was about to set out for the Persian court, his residence was surrounded and set on fire.
 Seeing no chance of escape he rushed out on his assassins, dagger in hand, and was killed by a shower of arrows.
 According to Aristotle, the site of Alcibiades's death was Elaphus, a mountain in Phrygia.